A.I. Lopez Garcia

 I am an Assistant Professor of Global Migration in the Department of Politics, and a member of both the Globalization, Transnationalism and Development (GTD) Research Group and the Centre for Gender and Diversity (CGD) at FASoS.

-My research lies at the intersection of development studies and (international) political economy, with a special interest in the topics of international labour migration and taxation.
+My research lies at the intersection of development studies and (international) political economy, with a special interest in the topics of international labour migration, social policy and taxation.

-My work examines how connections with migrants abroad influence state capacity in origin countries, and the political attitudes and behavior and the policy preferences of those who remain, via financial remittances and return migration.
+I study how connections with migrants abroad influence state capacity in origin countries, as well as the political attitudes, behavior and policy preferences of those who remain, via financial remittances and return migration.

 My research has been generously supported by the United Nations University World Institute for Development Economics Research (UNU-WIDER), the International Centre for Tax and Development (ICTD), the Gerda Henkel Foundation, the Zukunftskolleg at the University of Konstanz, FASoS, and Mexico’s National Council of Science and Technology (CONACYT).